vatesfr/xen-orchestra/docs/file_level_restore.md

 # File level restore

-You can also restore individual files inside a VM.
+You can also restore specific files and directories inside a VM.
 It works with all your existing delta backups.

 > You must use the latest XOA release.
 When you connect with the console, you should see `Build number: 16.12.20`.
 If you have this or higher (eg `17.*`), it means that's OK!
 Otherwise, please update your XOA.

-> Restoring individual files from an SMB remote is not yet possible, but it's planned for the future!
+> Restoring individual files from an SMB remote is not possible yet, but it's planned for the future!

 > File level restore **is only possible on delta backups**